It’s in the soil: securing our food future

 “Regeneratively-farmed products tend to taste different to products grown through traditional farming methods,” Harris says.
 “There’s no doubt the superior taste and quality also comes from nutrients and microbiology in the soil, so it’s unsurprising that, even without consumers understanding the nitty gritty, we frequently sell out of regeneratively-farmed products, like eggs from Mulloon Creek Natural Farms, which fly off our shelves.”

-The markets’ ethos extends to the Harris Family Farm, Cox’s River Rest in Megalong Valley, NSW, which farms beef, lavender and rosemary.
+The markets’ ethos extends to the Harris Family Farm, Cox’s River Rest in Megalong Valley, NSW.
+This farms beef, lavender and rosemary.
 In partnership with the Mulloon Institute, for the past 18 months, the farm has been undergoing its own regenerative farming initiative to re-establish its function, fertility and resilience.

-More than 40 tonnes of compost has also been made from food waste collected from Harris Farm stores, with a special blend of additional minerals and nutrients added, and this has been used directly at Cox’s River Rest.
-The custom-created “Soilbiotic” is also available in Harris Farm stores for a limited time, to give Australians the chance to regenerate their own gardens and learn about regenerative farming in their own backyards.
+More than 40 tonnes of compost has also been made from food waste collected from Harris Farm stores.
+This has a special blend of additional minerals and nutrients added, and has been used directly at Cox’s River Rest.
+The custom-created “Soilbiotic” is also available in Harris Farm stores for a limited time.
+This gives Australians the chance to regenerate their gardens and learn about regenerative farming in their own backyards.

 Change the paddock between your ears